 If you want a result that provides crisp edges to shapes, the wet-on-dry painting will provide that effect.
 Controlling brush strokes for defining forms and details is possible with this method.
 With this technique, you might get less color bleeding and more defined hues.

-2 Approaches to the Wet-on-wet technique
+Wet-on-wet technique

 Wet-on-wet is a watercolor technique that you can use for gouache, in which you add another color to a wet layer of paint.